White House taps second controversial scientist to steer major U.S. climate change report

 It’s unclear how much headway both Maue and Legates can make in shaping the next report, since the bulk of the work is expected to be completed under President-elect Joe Biden.
 Federal scientists, environmental groups, and lawmakers fear the duo could derail and set back the climate assessment before Trump leaves office.
 But several previous U.S. Global Change Research Program leaders and scientists have stressed that checks and balances built into its governance should limit lasting damage.

 For example, the selection of chapter authors must be approved by the Subcommittee for Global Change Research, compromised of senior career and political leaders at the 13 member agencies.
+In addition, the report goes through multiple stages of peer review, including by a panel of the National Academy of Sciences.

 “If they manage to ram through the selection of authors that are crazy, there’s nothing in the system that says they can’t be changed” when the Biden administration takes control, said one scientist who worked for the research program, speaking on condition of anonymity for fear of reprisal.
 If the new leadership attempted to create a completely new process for developing the climate assessment, “it would require acquiescence of all these agencies."